Free Mobile Home Info

 The "term" of a loan means the length of time that the loan goes on for.

-Normal terms for personal property loans like these are 5 years, 7 years, 10 years, and 15 years.
+Normal terms for personal property loans like these are 10, 15, 20, 25, and 30 years.

-First, there is interest only.
+First, there is FIXED rate.

-Second, there is fully amortized.
+Second, there is Adjustable rate.

 Let's say 5 years again, but the payment each month pays all of the interest and enough principal to get the balance paid off by the end.

-Third, there is a balloon payment.
+Third, there is an adjustable loan.

 Rates

 Mobile Home mortgage rates can vary quite a bit from lender to lender, and from area to area.
-The lowest we have seen is 6.75%, and the highest is approaching 20%.
-Typical rates are in the 7% to 9% range, and if you are quoted higher then ask why and keep shopping around.
+The lowest we have seen is 4.50%, and the highest is approaching 10%.
+Typical rates are in the 5.50% to 7.50% range, and if you are quoted higher then ask why and keep shopping around.

 Why is there such a difference in the high and low rates?
 And what are the factors that determine the rate?